Pop-Up Artist Residency at the Epsten Gallery

 This dynamic program is designed to connect professional artists with an intergenerational audience to provide a unique opportunity to interact directly with an artist, their studio practice, and to engage in unique creative processes.

 Pop-Up Artist Residency will occur in conjunction with Village Shalom University in July.
-This pilot program is supported, in part, by a matching grant from the Kansas Department of Commerce Creative Arts Industries Commission (KCAIC) and private contributions.
+This pilot program is supported, in part, by a matching grant from the Kansas Creative Arts Industries Commission, which receives support from the National Endowment for the Arts, a federal agency, and private contributions.
 Partners for this program include The Charlotte Street Foundation, Kansas City and Village Shalom.

 Casey Whittier (June 29 – July 3)